LDSSA/ds-prep-course/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ## Launch a distro
 To complete the initialization of your newly installed distro, launch a new instance.
-You can do this by y typing "PowerShell" in your windows search bar
+You can do this by typing "ubuntu" in your windows search bar

 ![start](assets/start.png)